Dakota War of 1862: Previous treaties

-Encroachments on Dakota funds
+Encroachments on Dakota lands and funds

-When Minnesota became a state in 1858, representatives of several Dakota bands led by Little Crow traveled to Washington to negotiate about enforcing existing treaties.
-But instead, they lost the northern half of the reservation along the Minnesota River.
-This was a major blow to the standing of Little Crow in the Dakota community.
+When Minnesota became a state in 1858, representatives of several Dakota bands led by Little Crow traveled to Washington to negotiate about implementing the existing treaties.
+Instead, the Sioux lost the northern half of the reservation along the Minnesota River in the resulting 1858 Dakota Treaty.
+This loss was a major blow to the standing of Little Crow in the Dakota community.

+Two years after statehood, the settler population in Minnesota, meanwhile, had grown to 172,072 in 1860 from just 6,077 in 1850.
 The land was divided into townships and plots for settlement.
 Logging and agriculture on these plots eliminated surrounding forests and prairies, which interrupted the Dakota's annual cycle of farming, hunting, fishing and gathering wild rice.
-Hunting by settlers dramatically reduced the wild game available, such as bison, elk, deer and bear.
-Not only did this decrease the meat available for survival of the Dakota in southern and western Minnesota, but it directly reduced their ability to sell furs to traders for additional supplies.
+Hunting by settlers dramatically reduced populations of wild game, such as bison, elk, deer and bear.
+This shortage of wild game not only made it difficult for the Dakota in southern and western Minnesota to directly obtain meat, but also reduced their ability to sell furs to traders for additional supplies.

-Although payments were guaranteed, the U.S. government was two months behind on both money and food when the war started because of men stealing food.
-The Federal government was preoccupied by waging the Civil War.
-Most land in the river valley was not arable, and hunting could no longer support the Dakota community.
-The Dakota became increasingly discontented over their losses: land, non-payment of annuities, past broken treaties, plus food shortages and famine following crop failure.
+Although payments were guaranteed, the U.S. government was two months behind on both money and food when the war started due to embezzlement, theft, and the Federal Government's preoccupation with the Civil War.
+Most land in the Minnesota River valley was not arable, and hunting alone could no longer support the Dakota.
+The Dakota became increasingly discontented over their losses: land; non-payment of annuities, because the Indian agents were late with the U.S. government annuity payments owed to the eastern Dakota; past broken treaties; food shortages due to the agent Thomas Galbraith withholding distributions of rations; and famine following crop failure.
+The traders refused to extend credit to the tribesmen for food, in part because the traders suspected the payments might not arrive at all due to the American Civil War.
 Tensions increased through the summer of 1862.

-On 1 January 1862 George E. H. Day (Special Commissioner on Dakota Affairs) wrote a letter to President Lincoln.
+On January 1, 1862, George E. H. Day (Special Commissioner on Dakota Affairs) wrote a letter to President Lincoln.
 Day was an attorney from Saint Anthony who had been commissioned to look into the complaints of the Sioux.
 He wrote: